 In order to create the Draft Latte, first Todd had to develop what we refer to as the InnoValve.
-The patent-pending process, using the InnoValve, brings the foam traditionally found in a hot latte, to the refreshingly cold and portable Draft Latte can.
+The patented process, using the InnoValve, brings the foam traditionally found in a hot latte, to the refreshingly cold and portable Draft Latte can.

 We’re flipping the ready-to-drink category on it’s head and at the end of the day—it’s what makes the Draft Latte stand above and beyond all other Nitro Coffees.